Sharon-Wachira/Wachira-s_Portfolio/README.md

 ### PROJECT 2  : A British Airline Reviews Dashboard
 [Project 3: British Airlines](https://github.com/Sharon-Wachira/British-Airlines-Reviews)

 This project showcases reviews of customers of British Airlines across different countries and service Categories.
+This is the link to the [Dashboard](https://github.com/Sharon-Wachira/British-Airlines-Reviews/blob/main/British%20Airlines.twb) for further interation and understanding of the dashboard
 The dataset was obtained from Github.

 ![image](https://github.com/user-attachments/assets/cd7d3893-24ef-4e1d-8302-fab7cf3e1a9c)